 The project scope can be outlined by answering the below-given questions by yourself:

-- Who: Who will accomplish your job, who will supervise it and who will be called by the client in case of any issue or trouble?
+Who will accomplish your job, who will supervise it, and who will be called by the client in case of any issue or trouble?

-- What: What you are going to deliver, what will be the requirement to complete the project, what will be the expectations of the customer and what will be the cost of the project for the client?
+What you are going to deliver, what will be the requirement to complete the project, what will be the expectations of the customer, and what will be the cost of the project for the client?

 Step 5: Write the estimation of labor and costs

 You should make the estimate of your project that how much you need to spend on it and how much you will charge to your client.
 There is an easy formula for calculating the estimate of labor costs: Mentally think about your project and note the amount of time consumed for each task.
 Sum up all these and products by 1.5.

 For example, if you are estimating that your job will take 5 hours of time to get done, not it as 7.5 hours in the proposal because of 5*1.5= 7.5 hours.
 You might be thinking, what is the need to overestimate your project, this is because you never know what is the twists and turns come into the path of your project accomplishing.
 And this additional time can help you to tackle with this twist and turn.

 In case, there is no twist and turns come into your project, you can use that time to avail bonus work or you can charge a low amount to the client.
 Either way can make your customers happy.

 Step 6: Begin to draft your business proposal